phamduylong/abb-ventilation-controller/README.md

     1. ###### Web Interface:

          User is required to log in using their credentials.
 There is a page where users can create their account if they have not had one.
 A page of auto mode will be shown on default after user have logged in, which displays the current fan speed inside the duct.
-In addition, the pressure level will be shown and the user can modify it through an input field, and the fan speed will adjust until it reaches the desired pressure level.
+In addition, the pressure level will be shown and the user can modify  through an input field, and the fan speed will adjust until it reaches the desired pressure level.
 There is a switch in the page to change the operation mode of the system to manual and vice versa.
 Manual mode tab contains a chart that displays the current pressure value of the system.
 User can change the fan speed arbitrarily and the other components of the system shall act accordingly.
 User can inspect statistical data through the **See Full Statistics** button, where it will display the graph of pressure data, fan speed data and the user data.
 These graphs can be displayed in a better solution, separately.
 For user's activities analyctics, it will show the amount of time that individual user spent on the page in a scale of 24 hours.

     2. ###### LCD Interface: